MicrosoftDocs/winrt-api/windows.media.speechsynthesis/speechsynthesizer.md

 ## -remarks

 ## -examples
-Your Windows Store app can use a [SpeechSynthesizer](../windows.devices.humaninterfacedevice/hiddevice_getdeviceselector.md) object to create an audio stream and output speech based on a plain text string.
+Your UWP app can use a [SpeechSynthesizer](../windows.devices.humaninterfacedevice/hiddevice_getdeviceselector.md) object to create an audio stream and output speech based on a plain text string.

 ```javascript